 I also considered that my Spanish was very fluent since I worked in Spain, I attended meeting in Spanish and I prepared reports in Spanish.
 I was confident making myself understood and I had a wide vocabulary.

-I lost my confidence upon our arrival to Bogota.
-The receptionist and I, we tried to say 8:45 in two different ways and weren´t able to understand each other.
-She said ‘a quarter to nine’ while myself, in my Spanish from Spain I used to say ´´nine minus quarter of an hour´´ (las nueve menos cuarto).
+However on the day we arrived to Bogota we have small troubles to understand the receptionist saying the hour.
+We tried to say 8:45 in two different ways and weren´t able to understand each other.
+She said ‘a quarter to nine’ (un cuarto para las nueve) while myself, in my Spanish from Spain I used to say ´´nine minus quarter of an hour´´ (las nueve menos cuarto).
+While writing this post I realized that the Spanish way of saying is strange.

 One of the funniest situations that happened to me was in the airline office, when I went to book infant flights.
 As we booked our tickets with points (earned with flying), and it was not possible to buy the infant ticket online I had to do it in the office.
-I showed our flight details to the lady at the counter and once the infant reservation was ready she asked me ´´Como lo quiere cancelar´´ (How do you want to cancel it).
-The only meaning of the word CANCELAR I could deduce was the word ‘’CANCEL’’.
-Slightly surprised I answered – I don’t want to cancel, I want to buy the ticket.
-I started to realize that our flight that costed almost nothing will be cancelled when the lady asked again: ´´Y como lo quiere cancelar? ´´ (And how do you want to ´´cancel´´ it)?
-Completely confused I started to wonder why I am here, when the lady added ´´cash or credit card´´.
-I gave her my credit card straight away and realized that ´´CANCELAR´´ simply means ´´to PAY´´.
+I showed our flight details to the lady at the counter.
+Once the infant reservation was ready she asked me Como lo quiere cancelar?
+(How do you want to cancel it).
+The only meaning of the word CANCELAR I could deduce was the word ”CANCEL”.
+Slightly surprised I answered – I don’t want to cancel, I want to buy the ticket – you know?
+The infant ticket.
+We have two adult ticket but we will travel with our baby girl and she need her ticket.
+I started to realize that our flight that costed almost nothing will be cancelled when the lady asked again: Y como lo quiere cancelar?
+(And how do you want to ”cancel” it)?
+Completely confused I started to wonder why I am here, when the lady added ”cash or credit card”.
+I gave her my credit card straight away and realized that ”CANCELAR” simply means ”to PAY”.

 Another word that caused us a funny situation was: